-A prospectus is mandatory only for issuance of securities by a public (listed) joint stock company.
+A prospectus is mandatory only for issuance of securities by a public (listed) joint stock company in case of public offering.
 Normally, a prospectus is not required for the issuance of shares in a stock-for-stock takeover offer or business combination.
 There is also no requirement for the buyer's shares to be listed on a specified exchange in the home market or other identified markets.